Getting permission to work on a protected tree

 You can apply for permission to work on a protected tree online via the Planning Portal website.

-We aim to assess your application and issue a decision notice within a specific period of time;
+Once validated, we aim to assess your application and issue a decision notice within a specific period of time;

 - If you have applied for works to a tree protected by a Tree Preservation Order (TPO) - 8 weeks.

 - If you have submitted a notification of works to a tree protected by a Conservation Area (TCA) - 6 weeks.

 You do not need permission from us if you are cutting down or cutting back a tree: